atom0s/XiPackets/world/server/0x00E2/README.md

 ## Description

-This packet is sent by the server to update a party members information.
+This packet is sent by the server to initialize (and update) a party members information.

 ## Packet Layout